zhongyuchen/few-shot-text-classification/README.md

 ## Dataset: Amazon Review Sentiment Classification (ARSC)

-This dataset comes from the paper [Diverse Few-Shot Text Classification with Multiple Metrics](https://arxiv.org/abs/1805.07513v1).
+This dataset comes from NAACL 2018 paper [Diverse Few-Shot Text Classification with Multiple Metrics](https://arxiv.org/abs/1805.07513v1).

 * The dataset comprises English reviews for 23 types of products on Amazon.